madrisan/nagios-plugins-linux/README.md

-The full documentation of the `nagios-plugins-linux` is available online [here](https://sites.google.com/site/davidemadrisan/nagios-monitoring/linux-os) or in the GihHub [wiki page](https://github.com/madrisan/nagios-plugins-linux/wiki).
+The full documentation of the `nagios-plugins-linux` is available online [here](https://sites.google.com/site/davidemadrisan/nagios-monitoring/linux-os) or in the GitHub [wiki page](https://github.com/madrisan/nagios-plugins-linux/wiki).

 ## Source code